chapdel/fmc/docs/installation/as-a-standalone-app.md

 If you don't know Laravel, but have basic PHP knowledge and know how to deploy to a server, you can follow these instructions.

-You can create a new Laravel application with Mailcoach preinstalled into using `Composer`.
+You can create a new Laravel application with Mailcoach preinstalled into using Composer.
 This application will also have authorization screens (login, password reset) and user management.

 ### Creating the application